ajinata84/blog/README.md

 A blog created for my curhatan

-Created with React, Framer Motion, Chakra UI, Katex,Remark/Rehype.
+Created with React, Framer Motion, Chakra UI, Katex, Remark/Rehype.

 API is created with NodeJS, Express, FaunaDB, and Heroku

 # WIP